s2s1osaka/RecSysChallenge2019/README.md

 ```
 $ python run.py --cehck
 ```
-Then, you can see a messages as follow to confirm getting pipeline done well.
+Then, you can see a messages as follow to confirm getting pipeline done normally.
+Memo: It's not problem that code walkthrough occurs a warning massages like `numpy RuntimeWarning: Mean of empty slice` because of using shrink training dataset.
 ```
 starting
 ... loading dataset